UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_06.md

 </iframe>

-Notes: If we want to split and color the densities by a categorical variable, we need to explicitly specify a dataframe column to the `groupby` parameter when calculating the density.
+Notes: If we want to split and color the densities by a categorical dataframe column, we need to explicitly specify a dataframe column to the `groupby` parameter when calculating the density.

 Setting this parameter to the same column we use for the color encoding will compute one density for each of the differently colored areas.